Professional physiotherapy in Tel Aviv • Same-day booking available

 Ready to Restore Your Cervical Mobility?

 Schedule your personalized assessment with a licensed physiotherapist.
-Evidence-based dry needling and progressive mobilization for guaranteed ROM improvement.
+Evidence-based dry needling and progressive mobilization to help restore range of motion (outcomes vary and are not guaranteed).

 Book Now — ₪400/session